bmait101/bmait-website/content/research/_index.md

 <br>

 Freshwater ecosystems provide us with a multitude of services and host remarkable biodiversity.
 But the health of these systems is declining at a rapid clip from numerous, interacting threats.
-I am a quantitative ecologist who uses a combination of comparative field studies, laboratory experiments, and large data syntheses to quantify the mechanisms that shape ecological processes, then apply that knowledge to conservation practice.
-I do integrative research that spans several fields, including conservation biology, population and community ecology, food web ecology, ecohydrology (environmental flows, groundwater management), and climate change (impacts and adaptation strategies).
+I am a quantitative ecologist who uses a emerging anlaytical tools and big data to quantify the mechanisms that shape ecological processes, then apply that knowledge to conservation practice.
+I do integrative research that spans several fields, including conservation biology, population and community ecology, food web ecology, ecohydrology.
 My research has four primary foci:

 ---

 ## Global change & multiple stressors

+<p style="text-align:left; font-size:18pt; font-weight:bold">Global change & multiple stressors</p>

 Species today face wicked problems such as land-use change, extreme weather, non-native species, and emerging contaminants.
 I am working to untangle the effects of multiple stressors to inform policy and guide the prioritization of conservation actions.